-CARDIO inCode-Score is a genetic test to evaluate the risk for having a cardiovascular event.
+CARDIO inCode-Score is a genetic test to evaluate the risk of coronary heart disease.

-A significant proportion of events take place in individuals classified in the low and moderate risk groups based on classical cardiovascular risk factors (Marrugat et al., 2011; Iribarren et al., 2016).
+A significant proportion of cardiovascular events take place in individuals clinically classified in low or intermediate risk groups based on traditional (non-genetic) cardiovascular risk factors (Marrugat et al., 2011; Iribarren et al., 2016).

 CARDIO inCode-Score analyzes 12 Single Nucleotide Polymorphisms (SNPs) using qPCR

 - Individuals with other risk factors (overweight or obesity, hypertriglyceridemia, etc.)

 - Individuals with a family history of ischemic heart disease, especially if in first-degree relatives and/or at young ages (men <55 years and women <65 years)

 - Individuals with a family history of a first-degree relative identified to have high genetic risk for coronary artery disease (ex: sibling with a CARDIO inCode-Score result showing high genetic risk or in quintile 5)

 - Individuals looking for more cardiovascular genetic risk information as part of a general medical check-up